LSEG-API-Samples/Example.WebSocketAPI.Python.MRN/README.md

 - The Python example has been qualified with Python versions 3.6.5 and Python 3.7.4 (Docker 19.03.1 - CentOS 7)
 - Please refer to the [pip installation guide page](https://pip.pypa.io/en/stable/installing/) if your environment does not have the [pip tool](https://pypi.org/project/pip/) installed.
 - If your environment already have a websocket-client library installed, you can use ```pip list``` command to verify a library version, then use ```pip install --upgrade websocket-client``` command to upgrade websocket-client library.
 - It is not advisable to change the Refinitiv Real-Time Distribution System configuration if you are not familiar with the configuration procedures.
-Please consult your Market Data administrator for any questions regarding ADS/ADH-MRN service configuration.
+Please consult your Market Data administrator for any questions regarding Refinitiv Real-Time Distribution System-MRN service configuration.

 ## Application Files